Summer may be winding down, but there’s still plenty of time to have some fun in the sun in Fort Wayne, Indiana.

 Parkview Field, Downtown Fort Wayne

-There's still time to take to catch a TinCaps baseball game throughout August and the first two days of September at the beautiful Parkview Field in downtown Fort Wayne.
+There's still time to take to catch a TinCaps baseball game throughout August and the first three days of September at the beautiful Parkview Field in downtown Fort Wayne.

 Special theme nights and after-the-game fireworks make for all-inclusive fun for the entire family.
 For instance, the special event at the Aug.
-7 game is Wine Tasting — Women's Night Out.
+1 game is Family Feast Night with a Princess Night theme.
 Others include Aug.
-5, Superhero Night; Aug.
-9, Harry Potter Night; Aug.
-19, Military Appreciation Night, and; Aug.
-30, Fan's Choice Night.
-A complete listing of promotional nights and a postgame fireworks schedule is list on the TinCaps website.
+2, Paws & Claws Night with your dog; Aug.
+18, Star Wars Night, Aug.31, Grateful Dead Night, and; Sep 2, 'Caps Against Cancer.
+A complete listing of promotional nights and a postgame fireworks schedule is listed on the TinCaps website.

 Eagle Marsh — Free